hussein227/Epilespy-EEG-Signals/README.md

 - Learn the process of Signal Processing  Techniques .
 - Learn to research and master the use of the Feature Extraction Methods .
 - Learn how Train Models and comparing acc from different features with different  classifier .

-## Motivation
-The project is done as a group for a german university course (Advanced Computer lab) and This project is done as a simulation to real company working flow where all team members contribuite together for a final project. which motivated us to put our efforts on a project where we can learn new technologies along side with implementing them on a real application .We make an online courses website to encourage people to develop their skills and make this process easy by learning from home.
-## Code Styles
-The project is formatted using `prettier` also The project follows the  [ MVC ](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)design pattern ,MVC is a software architectural pattern commonly used for developing user interfaces that divide the related program logic into three interconnected elements.
-This is done to separate internal representations of information from the ways information is presented to and accepted from the user , So the Files in the backend was divided into the M (models) where the schema of the models exist which represent the core of the database , the C (controller) where the functions needed for the routes exists and the V (views) the view in MERN stack is represented by the react frontend server.
-Also the routes in our project was abstracted from the controller function as shown in [ API References](#api-references)

 ## Tools and Frameworks
 Google Colab with MNE Library